Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Preliminaries

 \subsection{The Optimization Problem of DML}

 In the data-parallel paradigm, the training dataset is partitioned across \( n \) worker nodes, each holding a subset of the data.
-The optimization problem of DML aims to minimize a global loss function \( f(\cdot) \) based on the model parameter \( \mathbf{x} \in \mathbb{R}^d \), and \( f(\cdot) \) is defined as a weighted sum of local loss functions of the $i$-th worker \( f_i(\cdot) \):
+The optimization problem of DML aims to minimize a global loss function \( f(\cdot) \) based on the model parameter \( \mathbf{x} \in \mathbb{R}^d \), and \( f(\cdot) \) is defined as the average sum of local loss functions of the $i$-th worker \( f_i(\cdot) \):